Georgia's Music Scene

 - The Last Resort Grill: This famed restaurant was once owned by R.E.M. front man Michael Stipe.

-- The Melting Point: This dimly light, multi-store playhouse and bar hosts live music acts almost every night.
+- The Foundry: This dimly light, multi-store playhouse and bar hosts live music acts almost every night.

 - The Globe: This old world, pub-style venue hosts musicians playing Irish folk songs each Sunday.